 - Limited visibility due to weather conditions

-At William G. Kolodner, P.A., we’ve seen countless traffic accidents due to lack of care in making a lane change.
+At WGK Personal Injury Lawyers, we’ve seen countless traffic accidents due to lack of care in making a lane change.

 To learn more about your legal options, give us a call to set up a meeting at no cost to you.